Advanced segmentation

 Here we can build a segment that is very similar to the one above, but built in a different way.

-This time we want to target everyone who lives east of the Great Belt, but where Bornholm is excluded.
+This time we will affect everyone living east of the Great Belt, where Greenland is excluded.

 Start by building the following:

-Then click + and instead of choosing New criteria, choose Segment.
+Then click + and instead of selecting New criterion, select Segment.

 Now select the segment you want to insert.
-In this case, we choose the segment ‘Greenlandic postcodes’, which is created as:
+In this case, we select the segment ‘Greenlandic postcodes’, which is made as:

 3-in-1